Splitting quaternion algebras over quadratic number fields: Finding a zero divisor

 Expanding this expression we obtain the following:

 In order for this to be rational, the coefficient of $\sqrt{d}$ has to be zero.
 We obtain the following equation:

 First we divide by $c$.
 Note that $c$ is nonzero.
 Let $f=b/c$.

-In order to diagonalize the left hand side of (2), consider the following change of variables: $x:=s_1+fs_2$, $y:=s_2$,$z:=s_3+s_4f$, $w:=s_4$.
-Note that the transition matrix of this change is an upper triangular matrix with 1-s in the diagonal so it has determinant 1 (this means that these two equations are "equivalent").
+First we diagonalize the left hand side of Equation \ref{notdiag}.
+Consider the following change of variables: $x:=s_1+fs_2$, $y:=s_2$,$z:=s_3+s_4f$, $w:=s_4$.
+The transition matrix of this change of variables is the following:

+The transition matrix is an upper triangular matrix with 1-s in the diagonal so it has determinant 1 (this means that these two quadratic forms are equivalent).
 In terms of these new variables the equation takes the following form:

-Finding a solution of this is equivalent to finding a zero divisor in the quaternion algebra $H_{\mathbb{Q}}(f^2-d,a)$ by Proposition \ref{split}. \end{proof}
+Finding a solution of this equation is polynomial-time equivalent to finding a zero divisor in the quaternion algebra $H_{\mathbb{Q}}(f^2-d,a)$ by Proposition \ref{split}. \end{proof}

-This statement can be interpreted both constructively and as a complexity statement as well.
-First it provides an ff-algorithm running in polynomial time for finding such an element $v'$.
-It also says however, that finding such an element $v'$ is as hard as the explicit isomorphism problem for quaternion algebras.
-R\'onyai proved in \cite{Ronyai} that there is a randomized reduction from this task to factoring square-free integers.
+\begin{remark} This statement can be interpreted constructively and as a complexity statement as well.
+First it provides a randomized polynomial-time algorithm (which is allowed to call an oracle for factoring integers) for finding such an element $v'$.
+It also says however, that finding such an element $v'$ is as hard as finding zero divisors in quaternion algebras over $\Q$.
+R\'onyai proved in \cite{Ronyai} that there is a randomized polynomial-time reduction from factoring integers to finding zero divisors in quaternion algebras over $\Q$.
 This implies that finding a quaternion subalgebra over $\mathbb{Q}$ containing $u$ is hard (otherwise one could easily find such an element $v'$).
+Also note that Simon's algorithm could also be applied to solving Equation \ref{notdiag} from which a suitable $v'$ can be constructed. \end{remark} \begin{remark} Proposition \ref{anticommute} also provides the following result.
+Let $\B=H_{\Q(\sqrt{d})}(a,b+c\sqrt{d})$ where $a,b,c\in\Q$.
+Then $B$ contains a quaternion subalgebra over $\Q$ if and only if $H_{\mathbb{Q}}(b^2-cd^2,a)$ splits.
+The number $b^2-cd^2$ is the norm of $b+c\sqrt{d}$ in the extension $\Q(\sqrt{d})|\Q$.
+Actually $H_{\mathbb{Q}}(b^2-cd^2,a)$ is then the so-called corestriction of $\B$ \cite[Part II, Theorem 7]{Draxl}.
+It is known that if the corestriction of $\B$ splits then $\B$ contains a quaternion subalgebra over $\Q$, however, the usual proofs of this fact are not effective.
+For more details on the corestriction (or norm) of central simple algebras the reader is refferred to \cite{Draxl},\cite{Involutions}. \end{remark}